West Mesa murders: Possible victims

+Investigation

 On December 9, 2010, Albuquerque police released six photos of seven other unidentified women who may also be linked to West Mesa.
 Police would not say how or where they had obtained the photos.
-Some of the women appear to be unconscious, and many share the same physical characteristics as the original 11 victims.
+Some of the women appeared to be unconscious, and many shared the same physical characteristics as the original eleven victims.
 The following day the police released an additional photograph of another woman; this woman was subsequently identified by family members, who reported that she had died of natural causes several years earlier.
-On December 13, 2010, police reported that two of the women in the photos had been identified as alive, and could have valuable information if they can be located.
+On December 13, 2010, police reported that two of the women in the photos had been identified as alive and could have valuable information if they could be located.
 In June 2018, more bones were found near the site of the burials, but these were later determined to be ancient and not related to the West Mesa murders.